Forgotten Cookies

 Ingredient Notes

-- Vanilla Extract – Use a good quality vanilla extract.
-If you have access to clear vanilla it’s great for keeping the meringues bright and white in this recipe.
+• Vanilla Extract – Use a good quality vanilla extract.
+If you can get clear vanilla it’s great for keeping the meringues bright and white in this recipe.

 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.